fargeo/archesguides/_pages/configuration.md

 - **Time formats:** You can adjust the default time format for importing and exporting data by adjusting the value of 'DATE_IMPORT_EXPORT_FORMAT', which has the default '%Y-%m-%d' set initially.
 ^
 ### Dependencies and Database Management
-- **Default file location:** The default location of user uploaded files is set through 'MEDIA_ROOT' and the max size of uploaded files is set through 'DATA_UPLOAD_MAX_MEMORY_SIZE'.
+- **Default file location:** The default location of user uploaded files is set through 'MEDIA_ROOT' and the max size of uploaded files is set through 'DATA_UPLOAD_MAX_MEMORY_SIZE' in bytes.
 For static files not uploaded by users, the default location is determined by 'STATIC_ROOT'.

 - **Database settings:** Your default database is constructed under 'DATABASES', which requires differing parameters depending on which database backend you are using.
 You must define the engine and name the database, and some database backends will require additional user and host information.
 ![Database settings]({{site.url}}/assets/images/databaseSettings.PNG)